In the Garden Blog

 - Select a site that will receive at least 6 hours of sunlight each day (more is better), with good surface drainage.
 (Greens can be grown in less sunlight.)

-- Before bales are wet, choose your growing location.
+- Before the bales are wet, choose your growing location.
 Wet bales are difficult to move!

-- Position your bales in rows, squares, different shapes and forms, side by side, create a maze, stacked on top of each other, etc. Try to position them to end to help hold each other together.
+- Position your bales in rows, squares, different shapes and forms, side by side, create a maze stacked on each other, etc. Try to position them to the end to help hold each other together.

-- Place a stake in the ground at the ends of the bales to help, should the strings rot and break.
-You may lay the bales flat on the ground (strings touching the ground) or on their side.
+- Place a stake in the ground at the ends of the bales to help should the strings rot and break.
+You may lay the bales flat (strings touching the ground) or on their side.
 You want the string to run around the bale and not in contact with the soil.
 Either way works.
 (Strings touching the ground will rot faster.
-Wire or nylon tied bales are preferred).
+Wire or nylon-tied bales are preferred).

-- If you intend to grow greens (spinach, lettuce, etc.) bales on their sides work best.
+- Bales on their sides work best if you intend to grow greens (spinach, lettuce, etc.).
 Early in the season, you can grow greens on the cut sides.
 Then, turn the bales flat and grow summer crops after harvesting the early greens.

 Preparing Your Bales Naturally:

-For 2 months, let your bales weather.
-Be sure to put them in place before they weather!
-It will give you a jump start on this process.
-It is the easiest and best way to go.
-It allows you to skip down to Day 10.
+For two months, let your bales weather.
+Be sure to put them in place before the weather!
+It gives you a jump start on this process and is the easiest and best way to go.
+This gives you the opportunity to skip down to Day 10.